DataDog/dd-sdk-reactnative/README.md

 #### Global attributes

-You can also keep global attributes to track information about a specific session: A/B testing configuration, advert campaign origin, cart status, …
+You can also keep global attributes to track information about a specific session, such as A/B testing configuration, advert campaign origin, or cart status.

 ```js
 DdSdk.setAttributes({